Bram-Hub/python-ND-APG/README.md

 ### .txt input file

-.txt files must have each premise separated with a new line with parenthesis being optoinal.
+.txt files must have each premise separated with a new line with parenthesis being optional.
 Logic operators must be in the form &, |, ~ for and, or, not respectively.
 The last line in the .txt file will be treated as the goal.

 ### .bram input file

 .bram input files must be valid and conform to standards found at https://github.com/Bram-Hub/Bram-File-Format.
-The file must specify a goal or the last premise will be treated as the goal.
+The file must specify a goal (max 1) or the last premise will be treated as the goal.

 ## Output